WASP-33b: Atmosphere

 In June 2015, NASA reported the exoplanet has a stratosphere, and the atmosphere contains titanium monoxide, which creates the stratosphere.
-Titanium oxide is one of only a few compounds that is a strong absorber of visible and ultraviolet radiation, which heats the atmosphere, and is able to exist in a gas state in a hot atmosphere.
-This was later confirmed using high-resolution spectroscopy technique with the data taken by High Dispersion Spectrograph mounted on the 8.2 m Subaru telescope.
-The detection titanium oxide was not be able to be reproduced with the higher quality data obtained by 2020 although with different setting of observations.
-Only upper limit of titanium oxide volume mixing rate equal to 1 ppb can be obtained.
-Later research reconfirmed the existence of titanium oxide in the atmosphere of WASP-33b, although in concentrations not detectable by HARPS-N.
+Titanium monoxide is one of only a few compounds that is a strong absorber of visible and ultraviolet radiation, which heats the atmosphere, and is able to exist in a gas state in a hot atmosphere.
+This was later confirmed using high-resolution spectroscopy technique with the data taken by High Dispersion Spectrograph mounted on the 8.2 m Subaru Telescope.
+The detection titanium monoxide was not be able to be reproduced with the higher quality data obtained by 2020 although with different setting of observations.
+Only upper limit of titanium monoxide volume mixing rate equal to 1 ppb can be obtained.
+Later research reconfirmed the existence of titanium monoxide in the atmosphere of WASP-33b, although in concentrations not detectable by HARPS-N.

 The neutral iron and silicon were also detected.